yeoldegrove/osism.github.io/docs/guides/configuration-guide/services/docker.md

 If it contains more, the file is rotated.

 Furthermore, `max-file: 3` specifies that up to 3 files should be available.

+Existing containers don't use the new logging configuration automatically.